OmarZen/OmarZen/README.md

 - 👯 I’m looking to collaborate **with other content creators**

-- 🤝 I’m looking for help with **🥅 2022 Goals: Contribute more to Open Source projects**
+- 🤝 I’m looking for help with **🥅 2024 Goals: Contribute more to Open Source projects and become DevOps Engineer**

 - 💬 Ask me about **anything related about programming and life**